bernhardAxonIvy/doc/source/concepts/3rd-party-integration/index.rst

 -----------

 All `OpenAPI <https://www.openapis.org/>`__ services can be easily inspected with the API Browser.
-It gives consumers of you services not only a detailed service description, but a simple client to fire real calls against the services too.
+It gives consumers of your services not only a detailed service description, but a simple client to fire real calls against the services too.

 The API Browser can be accessed with a webbrowser of your choice under the following URL paths: